artefactual/archivematica-docs/user-manual/administer/dashboard-admin.rst

 General
 -------

-In the general configuration section, you can select interface and Storage Service options for your Archivematica client.
+In this section, you can configure the following for your Archivematica client:

+* Storage Service options
+* Checksum algorithm
+* Elasticsearch indexing

 .. figure:: images/generalConfig.*
    :align: center